Top 6 SOLID Principles C# Interview Questions with code

 4. Can you describe the Liskov Substitution Principle (LSP)?

 The Liskov Substitution Principle states that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
-This principle ensures that a subclass can stand in for its superclass.
-For example:

 public class Bird